-■ Hockey Irish triumph with monumental win By CHARLEY GATES Sports Writer as close as the English lantuage can come to describing how Notre Dame's hockey team kicked off its CCHA sea- At a cursory glance, casual fans note that the teams equally split their two-game series.
+■ HOCKEY Irish triumph with monumental win By CHARLEY GATES Sports Writer as close as the English language can come to describing how Notre Dame's hockey team kicked off its CCHA sea- At a cursory glance, casual fans note that the teams equally split their two-game series.
 But the Irish's victory on Saturday night means so much more; it reflects how far the program has come and how bright its future is.
 On Friday night, the Spartans dominated the Boys of Winter, dispatching them 5- 1 in front of a sold-out Joyce Center.
 But on Saturday, the Boys returned the favor, Tremendous.
-That's about spanking the Spartans 6-1 for a mind-boggling, eyebrowraising win at East Lansing "Saturday's win was a huge one for our team and for our program," said head coach Dave Poulin.
-"The biggest thing was how we were able to bounce back from Friday night - the players knew they had to play much better to beat a team like Michigan at LSU November 15, vs. Villanova, November 7, 6 p.m. at Seton Hall, November 9, 1 p.m. vs West Virginia, November 7, 7 p.m.
+That's about spanking the Spartans 6-1 for a mind-boggling, eyebrowraising win at East Lansing.
+"Saturday's win was a huge one for our team and for our program," said head coach Dave Poulin.
+"The biggest thing was how we were able to bounce back from Friday night - the players knew they had to play much better to beat a team like Michigan The Boys came out tentatively in the first period at LSU November 15, vs. Villanova, November 7, 6 p.m.